 Acknowledging people is about “reminding” people of their capabilities and who they are – even in instances where they were not able to demonstrate these abilities.

 In difficult situations, just simply acknowledge what’s in the space.
 When it’s tense and tight, say “this is hard.”
 When there’s conflict, say “this feels really edgy.”
 When a person feels seen and validated in whatever they experience, that compassion grows the connection between the giver and receiver, sometimes profoundly.
 It’s the “co” part of Co-Active, the philosophy CTI espouses and our model for coaching and leadership.

-We come into relationship with each other to grow.
+We come into a relationship with each other to grow.
 Being authentically seen by others is like water and sunshine for a plant — it expands us.
-Perhaps the best part about acknowledgement is you can’t acknowledge someone else without having an open heart.
+Perhaps the best part about acknowledgment is you can’t acknowledge someone else without having an open heart.
 It opens hearts in both directions, connects us human to human and then we can grow the best in each other.